 The main purpose of an OS is to provide an interface between the user and the system hardware.
-With an operating system, a user can take control of the hardware and make it work according to a specific program.
+Also, it manages all processes on a computer system and provides them with the required resources.
+With OS, a user can take control of the hardware and make it work according to a specific program.

 - Security Management: An OS protects the device or computer from unauthorized activities and also provides privacy to the user in the form of passwords.